Final decision on one-way system in Kilkenny to be made in 2023

 They have however deemed that a comprehensive traffic modelling study is necessary before determining its final fate.

-Cllr Eugene McGuinness, who objected to the reversal of the one-way in June, stated that the issue is once again being 'kicked down the road'.
+Cllr Eugene McGuinness, who objected to the newly-proposed one-way system in June, stated that the issue is once again being 'kicked down the road'.

 "What we've ended up with is what we started with," he said.
 "My beard will tip my toes before this system is reversed, a system that has been foisted on the people of Kilkenny."